ahmedhisham73/heart_disease_prediction/README.md

+*-Data set is heart.csv obtained from kaggle and UCL 14 feature version

+*-Knn_classifier is the training file

+*-Knn_scratch.py describes building KNN from scratch without using the Sckit-learn library

 # heart_disease_prediction
 predicting heart disease possible risk using UCI dataset ,This data set dates from 1988 and consists of four databases: Cleveland, Hungary, Switzerland, and Long Beach V. It contains 76 attributes, including the predicted attribute, but all published experiments refer to using a subset of 14 of them.
 The "target" field refers to the presence of heart disease in the patient.
 It is integer valued 0 = no disease and 1 = disease.